 The Maritime School in Tczew

 The grand opening of the first Maritime School in the reborn Republic of Poland took place on 8th December 1920.
-On that historic day in Tczew, the white and red flag of Poland was raised on the building on the once Women’s Middle School.
+On that historic day in Tczew, the white and red flag of Poland was raised on the building of the once Women’s Middle School.
 At the time of its inauguration, the school began by launching the Faculty of Navigation and the Faculty of Marine Engineering.

 The founders of the first Polish maritime school were convinced that the education of the future officers of the Merchant Navy should largely take place off-shore.
 Therefore, a search of European ports began to find a suitable ship to purchase for the school.
 This led to the discovery of a barque named Nest which was built in the port of Birkenhead, England in 1869.
-The ship was renamed the name Lwów and the Polish flag was ceremonially raised on her for the first time in Reda, Gdynia on 4th September 1921.
+The ship was renamed the Lwów and the Polish flag was ceremonially raised on her for the first time in Reda, Gdynia on 4th September 1921.

 The State Maritime School in Gdynia